samdelaney42/Vectorized_Backtest/README.md

    - To do:
         - Implement stop loss at max/min Z-score
         - Try rolling orthognal regression instead of rolling OLS
-        - portfolio backtest shows that returns are dependent on which stock is set as dependent var.
+        - portfolio backtest shows that returns are dependent on which stock is set as dependent var